 “I’m delighted to take up the role as Vice Chair of the WEI Fishing Working Group.
 During the early part of my career, I worked closely with the fishing industry carrying out fisheries assessments and mapping sensitive biological habitats for stock assessment and conservation.
 For the past 15 years I’ve worked within the offshore wind and wave energy sectors, so I believe I have good appreciation from both perspectives.
-I’m determined to promote a balanced co-existence between the offshore wind developments and local fishing communities, which I believe is challenging but achievable,” says John Breslin about his new appointment.
+I’m determined to promote a balanced co-existence between the offshore wind developments and local fishing communities, which I believe is challenging but achievable,” says John Breslin, MD at BlueWise Marine, about his new appointment.

 Wind is Ireland’s leading renewable energy source and was estimated to provide 36% of country’s electricity in 2021.
 Recently the Irish Government has increased its offshore wind ambition by 2030 to 7GW.
 Wind can generate higher energy yields in the open sea; however, these new developments can also overlap with various business, recreational and conservation activities.